SunsetFi/simply-openapi/packages/controllers/docs/dev/adding-authentication.md

 - Security schemes defined in OpenAPI for bound methods
 - Security schemes defined in OpenAPI at the root level
-- Security schemes defined by `@RequireAuthentication` at the class level
+- Security schemes defined by `@RequireAuthentication` at the controller level

 It is important to remember that `@BindSecurity` **does not authenticate the method**.
 It only retrieves the value of the authenticator with the given name.
 If the authenticator was not called for the method in question, the argument will be undefined.
 In order for a security scheme authenticator to be applied to a method, it must be specified in the OpenAPI specification or by a decorator that adds such specification.